top of page

 PROFILE

-Baluyot received his BFA from the University of the Philippines, Diliman and completed artist residencies at the Orange Project (Bacolod City, PH), Bellas Artes Projects (Bataan, PH), YOD AIR Program (Osaka, JP), and was selected for a fellowship grant at the Vermont Studio Centre (USA).
+Baluyot received his BFA from the University of the Philippines, Diliman and completed artist residencies at the Virginia Center for the Creative Arts (US), Elizabeth Murray Artist Residency (US), Rimbun Dahan (MY), Orange Project (PH), Bellas Artes Projects (PH), YOD AIR Program (JP), and was selected for a fellowship grant at the Vermont Studio Centre (US).
 In 2019, he was one of the artists presented at the exhibition Living Earth: Contemporary Philippine Art, curated by Luca Beatrice and Patrick Flores in Milan, Italy.

 Baluyot received the Juror’s Choice Award of Merit in the 25th Philippine Art Awards (2020) and was one of the finalists in the Ateneo Art Awards – Fernando Zóbel Prizes for Visual Art (2021) for his exhibition, Empire at West Gallery.
 He lives and works in Manila, Philippines.